jacksonjost/easysecp256k1/README.md

 ### Dependencies
 - Matplotlib for plotting.

-**WARNING**: This project is not sutible for, or designed for, cryptographic use.
+**WARNING**: This project is not suitable for, or designed for, cryptographic use.